-The Art, craft and design title emphasises a greater breadth of approach than the other art and design titles whilst maintaining the same level of demand on students.
+The course emphasises a greater breadth of approach than the other art and design titles whilst maintaining the same level of demand on students.

-This broad based course offers students many opportunities to explore a wide range of working processes in both two and/or three-dimensional media, materials and techniques.
+This broad-based course offers students many opportunities to explore a wide range of working processes in both two and/or three-dimensional media, materials and techniques.